Road to Warsaw

 To increase my chances of getting into the list of speakers, I immediately submitted 4 topics that I could talk about.
 As a result, the program committee dwelled on my report on the transition from the Rest API to GraphQL.
 This was my first experience of a giving a speech in English.

 This time I flew out of Sheremetyevo at 8 in the morning.
-Arrived at Chopin airport on the same 8 in the morning.
+Arrived at Chopin airport on the same at 8 in the morning.
 When I arrived at the hotel, I almost immediately went for a walk.
-I have already written that I really like public transport – I try to experience the most in every new place.
+I have already written that I really like public transport – I always try to experience the most in every new place.
 Warsaw was no exception.
 The first thing that caught my eye was that by a regular pass you can get from the airport to anywhere in the city.

 The pass for an unlimited number of trips costs adequate money – 24 zlotys (380 rubles) for the whole weekend.
 Aeroexpress in Sheremetyevo for one person costs 500 rubles, and here 380 and two days of unlimited trips.
-Having made about 15 trips on different types of transport and to different parts of the city on the first day, I realized for myself that Warsaw’s public transport is very cool!
+Having made about more than 15 trips on different types of transport and to different parts of the city on the first day, I realized for myself that Warsaw’s public transport is very cool!